zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

 It should be noted that this calculation is *very* rough because it uses many layers of approximation.
 Still, it captures the main effects that are important: higher weight for a category increases the expectation for that category, weights that are more different from standard weights lead to more extreme statistics, and some combinations of categories work better together than others

+For intuition, see an animated version of how the algorithm works for two categories below

+<iframe width = "896" height = "504" src="https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/7ca9674a-8780-4839-9bbb-02025bf33f6f"> </iframe>

+In this example $j$ weighs $C_1$ above $C_2$, so the algorithm's contour lines are askew from the line of general value.
+The algorithm can sacrifice a small amount of general value by moving to the left in order to find a player that fits $j$ better, with a high value for $C_1$ and a low value for $C_2$

 ## 3. Optimizing for $p$ and $j$

 The equations in the preceding sections provide a full picture of how to map $p$ and $j$ to an H-score.
 The next step is finding the best possible values of $p$ and $j$.